GameKing II

 GameKing II becomes much easier to judge once it is forced into the same room as GameKing I, GameKing III, and 030S.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GameKing II versus GameKing I is interesting because better value is the obvious angle.
-Compared with GameKing II, GameKing I makes the more obvious play for readers who care about better value.
-In practice, gameKing II versus GameKing III is interesting because better value is the obvious angle.
-In practice, compared with GameKing II, GameKing III makes the more obvious play for readers who care about better value.
+GameKing I sits close enough to GameKing II to make the comparison meaningful, but different enough to sharpen the buying decision.
+More importantly, gameKing II versus GameKing III is interesting because better value is the obvious angle.
+GameKing III sits close enough to GameKing II to make the comparison meaningful, but different enough to sharpen the buying decision.
 That said, gameKing II versus 030S is interesting because better value is the obvious angle.
-In practice, compared with GameKing II, 030S makes the more obvious play for readers who care about better value.
+Compared with GameKing II, 030S makes the more obvious play for readers who care about better value.

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.